 Gulp is used to process manage and optimise all your files and start BrowserSync, which allows you to literally sync a browser window to any other browser on your computer, and even any browser on your network.

 Then you have your code checked by WordPress Coding Standards and ESLint.

 There is too much to go in to in this short article, but if you are a WordPress theme developer, I would seriously recommend looking in to it.

-Number two on our WordPress tips article today is WP Smoother.
+Number two is WP Smoother.
 It’s a simple and little known plugin which basically does one thing really well: fading in pages instead of displaying them abruptly.

 I had been experimenting with different methods of fading the page in for a while.
 I’d never really run in to a solution that was too realiable, and I was just messing around with keywords on the WordPress Plugin Directory, when I came across WP Smoother.

 This plugin did exactly what I wanted with no hassles.
 There is a smooth scroll feature also, which I don’t think worked, but that’s not really what mattered to me.
 I now have a nice fade in effect when each page loads.